11 Sights in Pointe-à-Pitre, France (with Map and Images)

 11. Ancien entrepôt Darboussier

-The former Darboussier warehouse is a warehouse located on Quai Lefebvre in Pointe-à-Pitre, Guadeloupe.
+The former Darboussier warehouse is a goods warehouse located on Quai Lefebvre in Pointe-à-Pitre, Guadeloupe.
 Built around 1870 for the Darboussier sugar factory, it was listed as a historical monument in 2008.

 Share